sara-sabr/ITStrategy/presentations/en/SLF.md

 ---

+# Change is the only constant, and its rate is accelerating

 ![Graph of smartphone adoption rate: 1 billion users took 16 years but only 4 years to reach 2 billion](./assets/images/slf-presentation-smartphone-adoption-infographic-v2-1007.png)

---

-Changes is constant, and rate is accelerating

 Note: